karunakarrao/DevOps/Ansible/Ansible-notes.md

 **Host inventory:** This is a text file, ansible-worker nodes added here. we can devide them into groups for specific tasks.

-**Core modules:** Ansible installtion comes with default/core modules. over 400 modules are built to perform various tasks on ansible worker nodes.
+**Core modules:** Ansible installtion comes with default/core modules. over `400` modules are built to perform various tasks on ansible worker nodes.

 **Custom modules:** Ansible allow to use & create custom modules to perform a specific functionality in ansible. they written in python, Add custom modules to Ansible library

-**Playbooks:** Ansible playbooks are written in YAML. each task to perform one operation on Ansible-worker node. this task are exicuted in sequential order. playbook tasks use modules with arguments and exicutes on managed hosts
+**Playbooks:** Ansible playbooks are written in `YAML`. each task to perform one operation on Ansible-worker node. this task are exicuted in `sequential order`. playbook tasks use modules with arguments and exicutes on managed hosts

-**Connection plug-ins:** Ansible communicate with remote hosts/cloud-hosts using native SSH (default) or Paramiko SSH or local.
+**Connection plug-ins:** Ansible communicate with remote hosts/cloud-hosts using native `SSH (default)` or Paramiko SSH or `local`.
 Paramiko is Python implementation of OpenSSH for Red Hat Enterprise Linux 5 and 6.
 Ansible supports passwords for SSH authentication.
 Most common practice: Use SSH user keys to access managed hosts

 **Plug-ins:** Extend Ansible’s functionality Examples: Email notifications and logging

 Q. what are Ansible-Master Requirements?
 --------------------------------------------
-	1) Must have Python 2.6 or 2.7 installed
-	2) Ansible-master runs on Linux, macOS, any BSD-based UNIX system
+	1) Ansible-master Must be a LINUX based machine, like Linux, macOS, any BSD-based UNIX system
+	2) Must Install Python 2.6 or 2.7 and higher
 	3) Windows not currently supported for Ansible-Master.
 	4) On Red Hat Enterprise Linux 6 or 7, ansible package and dependencies must be installed

 Q. What are Ansible-Managed Host Requirements?
 --------------------------------------------
+	1. Ansible Worker nodes can be LINUX or WINDOWS based machines.
-	1. Ansible-worker nodes must install SSH and configured. and it should allow incoming connections from ansible-master.
+ 	2. Ansible-worker nodes  must Install & Configure SSH.
+It should allow incoming connections from Ansible-Master Node.
-	2. install Python 2.4 or later
+	3. install Python 2.4 or later version
-	3. python-simplejson package must be installed on Red Hat Enterprise Linux 5 managed hosts
+	4. for windows machines install "pywinrm" plug-in to control the Windows Machines.

-Note: python=simplejson is Not required on Red Hat Enterprise Linux 6 and 7 managed hosts.
-Python 2.5 and newer versions provide functionality by default.
+Note: `python=simplejson` is Not required on Red Hat Enterprise Linux 6 and 7 managed hosts. `Python 2.5` and newer versions provide functionality by default.

 Q. What are ansible Use Cases ?
 --------------------------------------------